-The Second District shall consist of the townships of St. Thomas, Hamilton, Cavalier, Akra, Beauleau, Thingvalla, Gardar, Park, Crystal, Elora, and Lodema, in the county of Pembina, and be entitled to one senator and two representatives.
+The Second District shall consist of the townships of St. Thomas, Hamilton, Cavalier, Akra, Beauleau, Thingvalla, Gardar, be entitled to one senator and two representatives.

+Park, Crystal, Elora and Lodema, in the county of Pembina, and and be enitled to one senator and three representatives.